-12 Traits That Make a Great Networker Outstanding
+12 Traits That Makes Great Networking Outstanding

-So, I ask you, are you an outstanding networker or would you like to become one?
+Are you an outstanding networker or would you like to become one?
 All people who have been networking for a long time will tell you, that you never stop learning, especially as the marketplace is continually changing and people’s priorities change with it.

 You may wonder ‘What traits does a great networker have to have to help their tribe/ community to move to the next level and make them truly outstanding at what they do?’

-Here is my list in a little detail of some of the qualities that make a networker stand out:
+Here is my list in a little detail of some of the qualities that make a good networker stand out:

 - They listen and watch what others are doing – observing others around them and listening to conversations will give any good networker the opportunity to recognise where and when they can help other people.
 They think on their feet and know who is the best and most appropriate person is to help or support the person talking.

 - They become known by attending others events – you will notice that a good networker will always support other networkers build their community/tribe.
 They will always offer to help out by jumping in without being asked and helping as best they can.
-A good networkers knows no scarcity and is willing to share their contacts, their knowledge and their support.
+A good networker knows no scarcity and is willing to share their contacts, their knowledge and their support.
 A good networker will always attend other networkers events as often as they can to show their support to ‘the cause’.